MichaelT025/Project-GhostPad/docs/PRD.md

 **Actor:** Student
 **Scenario:** Professor's slides are on screen with complex concepts **Flow:**
-1. Student opens GhostPad (collapsed state)
+1. Student opens Shade (collapsed state)
 2. Types "Explain these notes to me" and presses Enter
-3. GhostPad captures screenshot, sends to LLM
+3. Shade captures screenshot, sends to LLM
 4. Overlay expands, shows streaming explanation
 5. Student asks follow-up: "What does [specific term] mean?"
 6. AI responds with context from the screenshot